 So if you want to set yourself up for success, pay attention to these sage tips.

-Photo of woman starting new job courtesy of FangXiaNuo/Getty Images.
+Photo of person starting new job courtesy of FangXiaNuo/Getty Images.